torchfl-org/torchfl/README.md

 	- Try adding new test cases for new features or enhancements and make changes to the CI pipelines accordingly.
 	- Modify the existing tests (if required) for the bug fixes.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in ```README.md```.
-3. The pull request should pass all the existingg CI pipelines (Github Actions) and the new/modified workflows should be added as required.
+3. The pull request should pass all the existing CI pipelines (Github Actions) and the new/modified workflows should be added as required.

 ### Deploying
 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run: